Board of Directors

 Esben Tange (born.
 1962)

-Member of the board since 2004, appointed by the Danish Broadcasting Corporation, most recently re-appointed for a period of four years with effect from 1 October 2020.
-Esben has also been chairman of the board since 2012.
+Member of the board since 2004, most recently re-appointed for a period of four years with effect from 1 October 2020.
+Esben has been chairman of the board since 2012.

 Esben Tange holds an MA in musicology and media science.
 Music critic at the newspaper Berlingske Tidende 1994–1995.
 Broadcasting journalist and concert host at DR’s P2 radio channel from 1995.
 Editor from 2007-2021.